qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    If these configurations don't work, you can retry the compile to get past these intermittent errors for the first time.

-   A few large git projects may show this error.
-For such projects, a feasible option is to manually clone as follows:
+   A few large git projects can generate this error.
+In such scenarios, manually clone the projects:

    .. container:: nohighlight